LiskHQ/lisk-contracts/documentation/privilege-roles-operations.md

 The following are the privilege roles that are defined in the smart contracts:

 - `owner`: The account that owns the contract.
 This account has the highest level of privilege and can perform all critical operations like upgrading the contract, setting DAO treasury address, setting emergency exit, etc. The owner of deployed smart contracts is a `Security council`.
 This is a multisignature account that requires the approval of the majority of the members to perform any operation.
 The multisignature account is controlled by different parties, which ensures that no single party has full control over the contract.
+Smart contract which have the `owner` role defined are [L1LiskToken](../src/L1/L1LiskToken.sol), [L2Claim](../src/L2/L2Claim.sol), [L2Governor](../src/L2/L2Governor.sol), [L2LockingPosition](../src/L2/L2LockingPosition.sol), [L2Reward](../src/L2/L2Reward.sol), [L2Staking](../src/L2/L2Staking.sol), [L2VestingWallet](../src/L2/L2VestingWallet.sol) and [L2VotingPower](../src/L2/L2VotingPower.sol).
 - `burner`: The account that is allowed to burn LSK tokens.
+This role is defined in the [L1LiskToken](../src/L1/L1LiskToken.sol) smart contract.
-- `creator`: The account (smart contract) which is allowed to lock LSK tokens and manipulate with them on behalf of the users inside [L2StakingContract](../src/L2/L2Staking.sol) smart contract.
+- `creator`: The accounts (smart contracts) which are allowed to lock LSK tokens and manipulate with them on behalf of the users inside [L2StakingContract](../src/L2/L2Staking.sol) smart contract.
+It is expected that only one smart contract will be allowed to be a `creator` ([L2Reward](../src/L2/L2Reward.sol)) but in principle, there can be multiple `creators`.
 A security assumption is that the `creator` is a trusted smart contract that will not misuse the locked LSK tokens.
+This role is defined in the [L2Staking](../src/L2/L2Staking.sol) smart contract.

 ## Smart Contracts and Their Privilege Roles